What It's Like To Breathe Some Of The Most Polluted Air In The World

 Kohli specializes in internal medicine.
 That's the whole body.
 But a whopping 25 percent of his patients, he says, come in for respiratory problems.

 My nostrils have a burning sensation almost all the time, I told the doctor.
 He nodded.
-The air pollution makes it hard for him to breathe sometimes, too, he said.
+The air pollution makes it hard for him to breathe sometimes, too.

 Delhi's air is a toxic concoction, according to a 2008 study by the Central Pollution Control Board, an Indian government body.
 It includes high levels of dangerous gases like carbon monoxide, nitrogen oxides, sulphur oxides, ozone gas, aerosols and particulate matter (PM) of varying sizes.
 The finer particles of pollutants — of 2.5 micrometers or smaller — are the most dangerous, the study reports, as they reach the deepest corners of our lungs and into our bloodstream, a 2018 WHO report points out.